Samiuddinkhan07/dice-game/README.md

 ## Demo

-You can try out the live demo of the game here: <a href="https://samiuddinkhan07.netlify.app/" target="_blank">Dice Game</a>
+You can try out the live demo of the game here: <a href="https://samiuddinkhan07.netlify.app/" target="blank">Dice Game</a>

 ## Features